TjMott/TjMott.Writer/README.md

 If you're updating from <= 0.4.0, you may see some corruption with notes.
 Specifically, note titles get shuffled around and don't match the note contents--there's no data loss, the titles just aren't right.
 This appears to be a latent SQL trigger bug in an older version of the software.
 You'll have to correct these on your own after the upgrade, but they should not occur again.

 Finally, release 1.0.0 deprecates the old concept of notes.
-Note documents will be consolidated into a "Notes" category in the main view, so you won't lose any notes, they'll just be elsewhere and will no longer be a separate feature.
+Note documents will be consolidated into a "Notes" category in the main view, so you won't lose any notes, they'll just be treated as any other document and will no longer be a separate feature.

 ## Basic Concepts

 Here's a basic tutorial for the application.
-I hope it's fairly self-explanatory as you jump in and use it, but I will be adding more documentation/help as the project matures.
+I hope it's fairly self-explanatory as you jump in and use it.
+Keep in mind my labels fit my workflow; you can certainly use the app any way you want!

 ### Intended Workflow